Why do dogs eat poo?

-- Punish.
-If you shout at your dog they won’t understand why you are cross, and it might even make them eat the poo even quicker (to stop you taking it away).
-Some dogs even learn that eating poo is a good way to get attention so if your dog manages to do it while you are training it’s best to ignore them and continue as normal.
+Don’t punish - If you shout at your dog they won’t understand why you are cross, and it might even make them eat the poo quicker (to stop you taking it away).
+If your dog manages to get hold of some poo while you are training them, just ignore them and continue as normal.

-- Give up!
-It will to take time and patience to get your dog out of the habit, but eventually your hard work will pay off and your dog will learn that it’s much more rewarding to pay attention to you than eat poo.
+Don’t give up - It will take time and patience to get your dog out of the habit of eating poo.
+Eventually, though, your hard work will pay off and your dog will learn that it’s much more fun to play with you than to eat poo.

-Some people think that adding chunks of pineapple or courgette to their dog’s food will stop them eating their own poo because it gives it a bitter taste.
-There is no evidence to suggest that this works but it there is no harm in trying (sudden changes in diet can lead to stomach upsets so always introduce new food slowly).
+Some people find that feeding their dog pineapple or courgette stops them from eating their own poo because it gives the poo a bitter taste.
+There is no evidence to suggest that this works but there is no harm in trying.
+It’s fine for dogs to eat pineapple and courgette, but introduce it to them slowly because any sudden changes in diet can cause a stomach upset.

 When to contact your vet/behaviourist

-If your dog has suddenly started eating poo, call your vet for advice.
-It’s a good idea to have a vet check-up to look for any medical causes before starting any training and seeking advice from a certified behaviourist.
+If your dog has suddenly started eating poo, and doesn’t seem right in themselves, call your vet for advice.
+It’s a good idea to have a vet check-up to look for any medical causes before starting any training.

 Did you find this page useful?